ETH-DISCO/advx-bench/docs/0-model-selection.md

 we want to improve vision-based turing-tests using advx.

-we're looking for the strongest zero shot image recognition models (umbrella term) as of july 2024.
+we're looking for the strongest zero shot image recognition models (umbrella term) as of august 2024.

-they must be:

-- zero shot, open vocabulary (ideally also query free)
-- open source, easy to install and use on consumer hardware with a cpu

 these are our findings.